We welcome you to the Sunday morning service.

 After the Sunday morning service some choose to stand outside and chat while others have a cup of tea.

 Services are held each Sunday morning at 10 am, including summer time, with an average attendance of fifty plus.
 We benefit from additional guests/ tourists during the summer months.
 Books in the pew for congregation and visitors are:

 New International Bible

 Glory to God

 The words on the arch behind the Pulpit are ‘Jesus is Lord’.
 This is from Romans 10:9.
 That if you confess with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead, you will be saved.

 Most families are involved in some way with the life and work of the Church.
 There are for example twenty-two members on the morning collection rota and thirty-eight helpers on the Crèche rota.

-Our minister, Rev. Knox Jones, normally presents the key headings from the morning service on the projector screens during the Bible Talk (Sermon).
+Our minister normally presents the key headings from the morning service on the projector screens during the Bible Talk (Sermon).
 The congregation can follow these points that are also printed on the Order of Service, where a space is made available for taking a few notes.
 Copies of the Service are available on audio CD shortly after the morning service.

-If you would like to discuss any spiritual concerns or issues please feel free to speak to Rev. Jones.
+If you would like to discuss any spiritual concerns or issues please feel free to speak to us.